Skip to content

 rocky archive --older-than 6m --model acme_warehouse.staging__us_west__shopify.events

-Same output shape — model is set when --model filters the run. older_than_days is the parsed duration (6m180), which lets orchestrators compute retention windows without re-parsing the string.
+Same output shape: model is set when --model filters the run, and <target> in the DELETE/VACUUM becomes the fully-qualified table. older_than_days is the parsed duration (6m180), which lets orchestrators compute retention windows without re-parsing the string.

 Terminal window